Brisbane Speech Pathology for kids

 What does a speech pathologist do?

-A speech pathologist is a university trained professional who can help people of all ages with problems relating to speech, writing, reading, signs, symbols and gestures.
+A speech pathologist is a university-trained professional who can help people of all ages with problems relating to speech, writing, reading, signs, symbols and gestures.
 Speech pathologists also work with people who have difficulties swallowing food and drink.
-They can work in a variety of settings including schools, hospitals and in private practice.
+They can work in a variety of settings including schools, hospitals and private practice.

 How can speech pathology help my child?